 - If you require airplane/helicopter transportation from one facility to another

-These health care costs are a little more straightforward.
-All you have to pay is your annual $226 Medicare Part B deductible (if you haven’t paid it already) as well as 20% of the Medicare-approved amount of your transportation costs.
+These healthcare costs are a little more straightforward.
+All you have to pay is your annual $240 Medicare Part B deductible (if you haven’t already paid) and 20% of the Medicare-approved amount of your transportation costs.

 Beneficiaries who reside in certain states may have to pay for their transportation costs out of pocket if:

 - You require non-emergency ambulance services for three or more round trips within a 10-day window

 - You require non-emergency medical transportation (NEMT) more than once a week for three weeks or more

 Depending on your type of Medicare Advantage plan, you could face the same costs for non-emergency ambulance transportation with Original Medicare.
 Or, you may have access to other, less expensive options.
 Medicare.gov has more information should you require it.